 Awards and Recognition Program

-The Association of Black Health-system Pharmacists (ABHP) conducts a program that honors individuals for their outstanding record of accomplishments and their service to the organization, and the profession of pharmacy.
-The awards program recognizes outstanding contributions of health-system leaders, practitioners, pharmacy students, pharmacy technicians, and industry representatives advancing the mission and raising the vision of the ABHP.
-The first awards program was conducted on December 7, 1983, at a luncheon during the American Society of Health-systems Pharmacists Annual Midyear Clinical Conference.
-The Association started by recognizing students and practitioners for meritorious services to the profession and their community.
-Dr. Allen L. Brown was appointed the first Chairperson of the Awards Committee.
-Mr. Monroe Mack was the first recipient of the Practitioner of the Year Award and Ms. Vernita Hawkins of the University of Cincinnati College of Pharmacy was the first recipient of the Student Achievement Award.
+The Association of Black Health-system Pharmacists (ABHP) presents a program that celebrates individuals for their remarkable achievements and service to both the organization and the pharmacy profession.
+This awards program spotlights exceptional contributions from health-system leaders, practitioners, pharmacy students, pharmacy technicians, and industry representatives who further the ABHP's mission and enhance its vision.
+The inaugural awards were given at a luncheon on December 7, 1983, during the American Society of Health-systems Pharmacists Annual Midyear Clinical Conference.
+Initially, ABHP honored students and practitioners who provided distinguished service to the profession and their communities.
+Dr. Allen L. Brown served as the first Chairperson of the Awards Committee, with Mr. Monroe Mack receiving the first Practitioner of the Year Award and Ms. Vernita Hawkins from the University of Cincinnati College of Pharmacy earning the first Student Achievement Award.

 (Click to Download Guidebook)